-Wondering what Basel III is?
+Wondering what Basel III (sometimes referred to as Basil 3). is?
 This guide will tell you everything you need to know about the Basel 3 Accord and Basel banking regulations.
 It will also cover history of the accords as well as its key principles.

 Basel III was introduced following the 2008 Global Financial Crisisto to improve the banks' ability to handle any shocks from financial stress and strengthen both their transparency and their disclosure.
 Basel III builds on the previous accords, Basel I and Basel II, and is part of a process to improve regulation in the banking industry.

 The Basel Committee on Banking Supervision, also known as BCBS, was established in 1974 by the central bank governors of the Group of Ten, or G10, countries in response to disruptions in financial markets.
 The committee was created as a forum where member countries could discuss banking supervisory matters.
 The committee is responsible for ensuring financial stability by strengthening regulation, supervision, and banking practices around the world.

 The committee was expanded in 2009 to 27 jurisdictions, including:

 The BCBS reports to the Group of Governors and Heads of Supervision, also known as GHOS, is located in Basel, Switzerland, at the Bank for International Settlements, also known as BIS.